-Accessible parts of the system were visually inspected without removing fittings.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains electricity.

+Gas There are no gas connections to the property.

-It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
+Mater alastica hathan an Water, plumbing, bathroom Accessible parts of the system were visually inspected without fittings removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+It should be appreciated that concealed areas beneath and around It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
 Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
 Waterproof seals in sanitary areas should be checked and maintained on a regular basis.
 Understood to be mains water.
 Visible plumbing is mainly copper and PVC.
-There is a two piece white suite in the WC and three piece white suites in the en-suite bathroom and shower room at ground floor level.
-There is also a three piece white suite in the en-suite bathroom on the first floor with an electric shower located over the bath.
-The main bathroom has a four piece white suite with a separate mixer shower enclosure.
+There is a coloured two piece suite in the ground floor WC and a three piece white suite in the shower room on the upper floor.

-Heating and hot water

-Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.

-There is an oil fired central heating system served by a Warmflow boiler located in the first floor boiler room.
-Heat is distributed internally via radiators.
+There is an oil fired central heating system served by a Worcester boiler located in the study cupboard.
+Heat is distributed via radiators.
 The central heating also provides the hot water supply in conjunction with the adjoining hot water tank.
 The tank is finished with a spray foam insulation.
-It is understood that the Aga stove can also supplement the hot water supply.

-Drainage

-Drainage covers etc were not lifted.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.

-Drainage is to a private septic tank located within the garden grounds.
-This was not checked or tested.
+Understood to be to a septic tank.
+This was not checked/tested.
+We were informed that this is located within the garden grounds.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
 New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.